 I’m Professor of Ancient History at Oxford University, and Martin Frederiksen Fellow and Tutor of Ancient History at Worcester College, Oxford.
 This year (2019-2020), I’m lucky enough to be a Fellow at the Cullman Center for Scholars and Writers at the New York Public Library.

-I work on Mediterranean history and archaeology, with a particular interest in ancient North Africa, but I’ve published articles on topics from Roman imperialism to Athenian sculpture to Numidian architecture to Edwardian education, and I’ve co-edited volumes of essays on ‘The Hellenistic West’ (with Jonathan Prag) and ‘The Punic Mediterranean’ (with Nicholas Vella), as well as the collected articles of the late Peter Derow (with Andrew Erskine).
-My next book, ‘In Search of the Phoenicians’, is coming out in summer 2017 from Princeton University Press.
-Find more on and of my research here.
+I work on Mediterranean history and archaeology, with a particular interest in ancient North Africa, but I’ve published articles on topics from Roman imperialism to Athenian sculpture to Numidian architecture to Edwardian education, and I’ve co-edited essay collections on The Hellenistic West (with Jonathan Prag) and The Punic Mediterranean (with Nicholas Vella), as well as the collected articles of the late Peter Derow (with Andrew Erskine).
+My latest book, from Princeton University Press, is called ‘In Search of the Phoenicians‘, with French and Chinese translations in the works.
+I’m now writing a new book on ‘How the World Made the West’ – spoiler: not (just) out of ancient Greece and Rome – for Bloomsbury in the UK and Metropolitan in the USA.
+Find more on my academic research here, and more on my general writing here.